 If you are applying from outside the UK/EU and are not able to attend an audition in the UK, you may wish to submit an online audition.

-Should you experience any problems please send an email to BSA Admissions, stating your name and date of application.
+Should you experience any problems please send an email to our Acting Admissions team, stating your name and date of application.

 UK / EU students are required to submit a personal statement as part of their application for this course.*